-Image processing

-The sections were examined using an Olympus BX60 light microscope equipped with bright-field, dark-field and fluorescence.
-Images were captured at 2,048 \times 2,048 pixel resolution with a SPOT Xplorer digital CCD camera (Diagnostic Instruments, Sterling Heights, MI, USA) using a 4 \times objective for dark-field images, and 4-40 \times objectives for bright-field and fluorescent images.
+Image processing: The sections were examined using an Olympus BX60 light microscope equipped with brightfield, dark-field and fluorescence.
+Images were captured at 2048 x 2048 pixel resolution with a SPOT Xplorer digital CCD camera (Diagnostic Instruments, Sterling Heights, MI, USA) using a 4x objective for dark-field images, and 4-40x objectives for bright-field and fluorescent images.
 Fluorescent sections were also evaluated using a Bio-Rad 2100 Rainbow Confocal System (Bio-Rad Laboratories, Inc, CA, USA).
 The contrast and sharpness of the images were adjusted using the "levels" and "sharpness" commands in Adobe Photoshop CS 8.0.
 Full resolution was maintained until the photomicrographs were finally cropped at which point the images were adjusted to a resolution of 300 dpi.

-Analysis of double immunolabeling

-Three 1×1 mm areas of double-labeled remote sections from each brain were randomly selected.
-The total number of SUCLA2-positive neurons with an identifiable cell nucleus and the number of double-labeled cells was counted using a 20× objective of an Olympus BX60 light microscope equipped with fluorescent epi-illumination and a filter allowing for visualization of both green and red colors.
+Analysis of double immunolabeling: Three 1 x 1 mm areas of double-labeled remote sections from each brain were randomly selected.
+The total number of SUCLA2-positive neurons with an identifiable cell nucleus and the number of double labeled cells was counted using a 20x objective of an Olympus BX60 light microscope equipped with fluorescent epi-illumination and a filter allowing for visualization of both green and red colors.
 Subsequently, the number of single labeled cells was also calculated in the area.

-Acknowledgments Thanks are expressed to Katalin Zölde for excellent technical assistance.
-This work was supported by the Országos Tudományos Kutatási Alapprogram (OTKA) grants NNF2 85612, K 100319 to A.D., the Danish National Health Research Council grant 12-127702 to E.O., OTKA 81983 and the Hungarian Academy of Sciences grant 02001 to V. A.-V, TÁMOP 4.2.1./B-09/1/ KMR and BIOINF09TÉT_10-1-2011-0058 to MJM, OTKA grants NNF 78905, NNF2 85658, K 100918, and the MTA-SE Lendület Neurobiochemistry Research Division grant 95003 to C.C.
+ACKNOWLEDGEMENTS: Thanks are expressed to Katalin Zölde for excellent technical assistance.

+FUNDING: This work was supported by the Országos Tudományos Kutatási Alapprogram (OTKA) grants NNF2 85612, K 100319 to A.D., the Danish National Health Research Council grant 12-127702 to E.O., OTKA 81983 and the Hungarian Academy of Sciences grant 02001 to V. A.-V, TÁMOP 4.2.1./B-09/1/KMR and BIOINF09TÉT\10-1-2011-0058 to MJM, OTKA grants NNF 78905, NNF2 85658, K 100918, and the MTA-SE Lendület Neurobiochemistry Research Division grant 95003 to C.C.

-Conflict of interest The authors declare no conflict of interests.
+CONFLICT OF INTEREST STATEMENT: The authors declare no conflict of interests.